-The 1885 Liberty Nickel (Buy on eBay) is the well known key date coin of the series that often stands in the way of assembling a complete collection of circulation strikes.
-While it does not have the lowest mintage of the series, its low survival rate makes the coin particularly elusive and highly valued across all grades.
+The 1885 Liberty Nickel (Buy on eBay) is a well known key date coin that often stands in the way of assembling a complete collection of circulation strike Liberty Nickels.
+While this issue does not have the lowest mintage of the series, its low survival rate makes the coin particularly elusive and highly valued across all grades.
 The scarcity of the circulation strike also results in a premium for the proof version of the coin, which had a fairly typical mintage level for the era.

-The Liberty Head Nickel series had been introduced in 1883 to replace the previous Shield Nickel series.
+The Liberty Nickel series was introduced in 1883 to replace the previous Shield Nickels.
 The new design featured a bold portrait of Liberty facing to the left.
 Her hair is bound in a bun and she wears a crown inscribed “LIBERTY” accented with sprigs of cotton and wheat.
 Thirteen stars surround the image with the date placed below.

-The reverse design featured the large Roman Numeral “V” to denote the denomination surrounded by an open wreath composed of ears of corn and wheat and bolls and leaves of cotton.
-The surrounding inscriptions originally included “UNITED STATES OF AMERICA” above and “E PLURIBUS UNUM” below.
+The reverse design features the large Roman Numeral “V” to denote the denomination, surrounded by an open wreath composed of ears of corn, stalks of wheat, and cotton bolls and leaves.
+The reverse inscriptions originally included “UNITED STATES OF AMERICA” above and “E PLURIBUS UNUM” below.
 A well told numismatic tale holds that some of the original Liberty Nickels were gold plated and passed off as $5 gold pieces.
-This led to the inclusion of the additional inscription “CENTS” below the wreath to clearly define the denomination.
+This led to the inclusion of the additional inscription “CENTS” below the wreath to clearly designate the denomination.

 The original mintage for the circulation strike 1885 Liberty Nickel was 1,472,700 pieces at the Philadelphia Mint.
 This was considerably lower than the mintage levels for the previous two years of the series due to the impact of an economic slow down.
 In 1883, production had reached 5,474,300 pieces for the “without CENTS” variety and 16,026,200 pieces for the “with CENTS” variety.
 This was followed by a mintage of 11,270,000 pieces in 1884.
 The years after 1885 saw mintage levels rebound.
 In 1886, a year still considered to be a semi-key date, production reached 3,326,000.
 This was followed by production of 15,260,692 in 1887 and then several more years of production above the 10 million mark.

-The Philadelphia Mint also struck proof examples of the 1885 nickel.
+The Philadelphia Mint also struck proof examples of the 1885 Liberty Nickel.
 The total production in proof format was 3,790 pieces.
-Although this figure is far below the circulation strike mintage, it is important to note that these early proof coins were minted and directly distributed to coin collectors and dealers of the day.
+Although this figure is far below the circulation strike mintage, it is important to note that these early proof coins were directly distributed to coin collectors and dealers of the day.
 The coins would then be held in collections and treated carefully.
 As such, the survival rate for these pieces was high, leaving ample supply for future collecting generations.

 Nonetheless, there is a still a premium attached to the 1885 Proof Liberty Nickel.
-This stems not from its mintage but from the scarcity of the circulation strike issue, which creates additional demand for the proof.
-Especially in earlier years, collectors who could not acquire or afford a mint state proof example would opt for a proof coin, creating additional demand for the issue compared to other proofs with comparable mintages.
+This stems not from its mintage but from the scarcity of the circulation strike.
+Especially in earlier years, collectors who could not afford a mint state example would opt for a proof coin, creating additional demand compared to other proof issues with comparable mintages.

 Finest Known and Values

-The circulation strike 1885 Liberty Nickel is the primary key date of the series and commands a premium across all grade levels.
+As the primary key date of the series, the circulation strike 1885 Liberty Nickel commands a premium across all grade levels.
 The issue becomes particularly scarce at the gem level and higher.
-The major grading services PCGS and NGC have certified fewer than 200 pieces at grades MS65 and higher.
-Most of these are at the gem level, with about three dozen pieces graded MS66, only four pieces receiving a grade of MS67, and no examples graded higher.
+The major grading services PCGS and NGC have certified fewer than 150 pieces at grades MS65 and higher.
+Most of these are at the gem level, with about 50 pieces graded MS66, and only eight pieces receiving a grade of MS67.
 These figures may be inflated by resubmissions.

 The 1885 Proof Liberty Nickel shows about 1,800 examples certified by the major grading services.
 The majority of grades fall into the PR64 to PR65 range.
-Across the major grading services PCGS and NGC, approximately 300 pieces have been graded PR66, about 50 pieces graded PR67, and only four pieces graded PR68.
+Across the major grading services PCGS and NGC, approximately 350 pieces have been graded PR66, about 100 pieces graded PR67, and only six pieces graded PR68.
 Once again, the figures may be inflated due to the impact of resubmissions.

 Of particular importance for these early proof issues is the degree of cameo contrast present.
-Examples which have been designated cameo or deep cameo command premiums above examples of comparable grades without the designation.
-Of the total 1,800 examples graded, approximately 300 have received the cameo designation with the highest numerical grade at PR67.
-Approximately a dozen examples have received the DCAM designation, with the highest numerical graded at PR66+.
+Examples which have been designated cameo or deep cameo will carry premiums above examples without the designation.
+Of the total 1,800 examples graded, approximately 300 have received the cameo designation with the highest numerical grade at PR68.
+Only seven examples have received the DCAM or Ultra Cameo designation, with the highest numerical graded at PR67.